Aeonium arboreum 'Atropurpureum'

 Scorched or browned edges are the result of too little water and over-exposure to the sun.
 Although Aeoniums are a superb choice for plants in sunny locations, those that haven't acclimatised to the harsh rays will show signs of sun-scorch and environmental shock.
-Gradually increase the amount of light every week, starting from an indirect location to a few hours of morning/evening sun over the course of a few weeks.
 Prolonged exposure will significantly speed the process of dehydration, so consider transplantation into a bigger pot (in the spring) to wrap the roots around moister soil.

 Over-feeding an Aeonium will bring nothing but grief in the likes of yellowing leaves and weak, dramatic growth.
-Although a six-weekly feed is an excellent way to promote good health, dry soil and fertiliser salts will quickly lead to the burning of roots.
+Although fertilisation is an excellent way to promote good health, dry soil and fertiliser salts will quickly lead to the burning of roots.
 The advice for this issue is to pre-moisten the soil beforehand and reduce the frequency of fertilisations somewhat.

 Aeonium was first documented in 1840, along with the type species, A. arboreum, by the duo of Philip Webb & Sabin Berthelot.
 Both of the plant names originate from Greek, with 'Aeonium' deriving from aiṓnion, meaning 'lasting an age, perpetual'.
 The specific epithet, arboreum, comes from the word for 'tree' that refers to tree-like growth when it reaches maturity.

 5° - 35°C (40° - 95°F)